Brazilian Carnival: Bahia

 There are several major differences between Carnival in the state of Bahia in Northeastern Brazil and Carnival in Rio de Janeiro.
-The musical styles are different at each carnival; in Bahia there are many rhythms, including samba, samba-reggae, axé, etc., while in Rio there is the multitude of samba styles: the "samba-enredo", the "samba de bloco", the "samba de embalo", the "funk-samba", as well as the famous "marchinhas" played by the "bandas" in the streets.
+The musical styles are different at each carnival; in Bahia there are many rhythms, including samba, samba reggae, axé, etc., while in Rio there is the multitude of samba styles: the "samba-enredo", the "samba de bloco", the "samba de embalo", the "samba funk", as well as the famous "marchinhas" played by the "bandas" in the streets.

-In the 1880s, the black population commemorated the days of Carnival in its own way, highly marked by Yoruba characteristics, dancing in the streets playing instruments.
-This form was thought of as "primitive" by the upper-class white elite, and the groups were banned from participating in the official Bahia Carnival, dominated by the local conservative elite.
-The groups defied the ban and continued to do their dances.

 By the 1970s, four main types of carnival groups developed in Bahia: Afoxês, Trios Elétricos, "Amerindian" groups, and Blocos Afros.
 Afoxês use the rhythms of the African inspired religion, Candomblé.
 They also worship the gods of Candomblé, called orixás.
 An Electric Trio is characterized by a truck equipped with giant speakers and a platform where musicians play songs of local genres such as axé.
 People follow the trucks singing and dancing.
 The "Amerindian" groups were inspired by Western movies from the United States.
 The groups dress up as Native Americans and take on Native American names.
 Blocos Afros, or Afro groups, were influenced by the Black Pride Movement in the United States, independence movements in Africa, and reggae music that denounced racism and oppression.
 The groups inspired a renewed pride in African heritage.

 Today, Bahia's carnival consists mostly of Trios Elétricos, but there are still Blocos Afros and Afoxês.
 Every year, about half a million tourists are attracted to Salvador.
 It is also possible to watch everything from the Camarotes (ringside seats) spread out along the way, offering more comfort to the visitors.

 Pernambuco

 The northeast state of Pernambuco has unique Carnivals in its present capital Recife and in its colonial capital Olinda.
 Their main rhythms are the frevo and the maracatu.
 Galo da Madrugada is the biggest carnival parade in the world, considering the number of participants, according The Guinness Book of World Records.
 It means "dawn's rooster" and parades, as the name suggests, in the morning only.
-Frevo is Pernambucan-style dance with African and acrobatic influences, as it is fast and electrifying, often using an open umbrella and frequent legs and arms movements.
+Frevo is Pernambucan-style dance with acrobatic-like movements, as it is fast and electrifying, often using an open umbrella and frequent legs and arms movements.

 Unlike Salvador and Rio, the festivities in Recife, Olinda and Itamaraca do not include group competitions.
 Instead, groups dance and play instruments side by side.
 Troças and maracatus, mostly of African influence, begin one week before Carnival and end a week later.